karen-code001/CO-SaTScan/README.md

 # CO-SaTScan
 Case-oriented spatial and temporal density scanning

-Licensed under the Academic Free License version 3.0
+CO-SaTSca is released under the Academic Free License version 3.0

 &nbsp;&nbsp;&nbsp;&nbsp;This algorithm scans case datasets with temporal and spatial coordinates to identify potential clusters of infection.It overcomes the MAUP problem caused by the zoning effect of space-oriented density scanning.With the same scan window size, the statistical result is unique.